jar398/listtools/doc/diff-tool-notes.md

 can point to a matched node pair where a node is subtended by one of the higher nodes, and not by the other).

+Note: If a species has synonyms or subspecies that are TRMs, then the species will not itself be a TRM.
+This may seem odd - it implies that we might be matching species records to one another entirely on the basis of their synonyms, with the species names not mattering very much.

 ## Matching higher nodes